Donelongo/Digital-notebook-site/README.md

 # Echo
-Our project topic will be  a Blogging website
+Our project topic will be  a digital notebook.

 Members
 1. Dagmawi Elias UGR/2465/14